-Furthermore, 3.75 million American couples are in long-distance relationships in the United States alone.
-Of that 14 million, around 4 million couples are in a relationship that is non-marital.
+3.75 million American couples are in long-distance relationships in the United States alone.
+Of that 14 million, around 4 million couples are in a relationship that is nonmarital.
 The main reasons for long-distance relationships include military duty, new job opportunities, and college.

 Interracial Relationship Statistics

-19. 11 million Americans, or 10% of the population in the United States, are married to a partner of a different race or ethnicity.
+18. 11 million Americans, or 10% of the United States population, are married to a partner of a different race or ethnicity.